Boston Green Card Lawyers

 The process to obtain lawful permanent resident status is referred to as Adjustment of Status (AOS), and it allows you to deal directly with U.S. Citizenship and Immigration Services (USCIS) instead of having to travel overseas to a U.S. consulate.

-To apply for an adjustment of status, you must be physically present in the U.S. If you leave the country any time during the process, it will be seen as abandonment, but this can be prevented by gaining prior permission before leaving the U.S.
+To apply for an adjustment of status, you must be physically present in the U.S. If you leave the country at any time during the process, it will be seen as abandonment, but this can be prevented by gaining prior permission before leaving the U.S.

 While some different requirements and disqualifications are associated with those who wish to obtain a green card through adjustment of status, the process for filing is as follows:

-- You must provide additional relevant documentation.
+- Providing additional relevant documentation

-- You must pay the current processing fees.
+- Paying the current processing fees

+It is important to note that these forms must be submitted to the USCIS service center in your designated area.
 A skilled attorney will inspect your forms and adjustment packet to make sure all your documentation is in order and that your packet is submitted correctly.

-Can A Lawful Permanent Resident Obtain Green Cards For Their Family Members?
+Can A Lawful Permanent Resident Obtain Green Cards for Their Family Members?

 Those who are lawful permanent residents in the United States can petition for qualifying family members to obtain visas to come to live permanently in this country or to adjust their status to lawful permanent residents if they are already living here.